hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-29-nuxtjs-through-ipfs-on-fleek.md

 # Deploying to IPFS on Fleek

-Deploping to IPFS has never been this easy thanks to Fleek, first, visit [fleek.co](https://fleek.co) and signup.login using your GitHub account, once setup you should see your dashboard similar to the below
+Deploying to IPFS has never been this easy thanks to Fleek, first, visit [fleek.co](https://fleek.co) and signup.login using your GitHub account, once set up you should see your dashboard similar to the below

 ![](images/nuxtjs/fleek-dash.png)